canonical/cloud-init/doc/rtd/explanation/configuration.rst

 Vendor-data and user-data
 =========================

-Added to the base configuration are :ref:`vendor-data<vendordata>` and :ref:`user-data<user_data_formats>` which are both provided by the datasource.
+Added to the base configuration are :ref:`vendor-data<vendor-data>` and :ref:`user-data<user_data_formats>` which are both provided by the datasource.

 These get fetched from the datasource and are defined at instance launch.